CortexFoundation/tech-doc/model-writing-tutorial.md

 torrentfs/build/bin/seeding -dataDir=test
 ```

 Note that this command above is assuming that you have both `torrentfs` and `test` folders in the root directory.
-If you have a directory structure, make sure to adjust the command accordingly.
+If you have a different directory structure, make sure to adjust the command accordingly.

 Once you run this command, the seeding should start and there will be a message telling you that it is seeding.

 Let it seed/broadcast for ~6 hours to ensure the file propagate to the entire network.

-### Step 3: Push the upload progress on Cerebro.
+### Step 3: Push the Upload Progress on Cerebro.

-To prevent spams, the Cortex protocol requires large model file uploaders to manually push the progress by consuming gas.
-We need to go to the transaction page to manually send a few more transactions - otherwise, the full nodes will ignore our seed as spam instead of relaying it.
+To prevent spams, the Cortex protocol requires uploaders of large model files to manually push the upload progress by consuming Endorphin (similar to Gas on Ethereum).
+We need to go to the transaction page to manually send a few more transactions - otherwise, the full nodes will ignore our seed as spam instead of receiving or relaying it.

 To do this, let's go to the transaction page of the uploaded model.
 Open your wallet and find the transaction in which you uploaded the model.